The Shiny Show: Alarmorama

-NOTE: In some selected series one episodes, when Mukka and Tigs are being either noisy or crazy and the Alarmorama starts the next round standing in line, Dogsby says "Thank you, Alarmorama" or sometimes "Saved by Alarmorama." generally in a relieved voice.

 Overview

 There are three rounds in the quiz, each with a short film in which the three animal contestants watch before answering the two questions.
 The aim of the game is to answer as many questions correctly as possible, and beat the other player(s).
 For every question you get correct you can "give yourself a shiny".
 The person who answers the most questions correctly wins the Super Shiny.
 If it ends in a draw then both players win the Super Shiny.
-The quizzer would always tell the viewer that if they got many questions right then they would be considered a winner too.
+The quizzer would always tell the viewer that if they got many questions right then they would be considered a winner, too.

 In between the three rounds, the three animal characters, Dogsby the dog, Tigs the tiger and Mukka the monkey, act out a story or drama play loosely based around the theme of the films the quiz is based on.
-Some of the dialogue in these sequences carries on at two levels, which makes The Shiny Show one of CBeebies' more entertaining shows for parents.

 International broadcast

 The show aired in a few countries.
 An Albanian-dubbed version of the show, called Shfaqja vezulluese, premiered on TV Klan in 2008 and had reruns until July 2013.

 Also, a Polish dub of the show, named Błyśnij-błyskula also aired on 2008 on CBeebies in Poland.
 There's also a Spanish-dubbed version called A Jugar y Adivinar.